AdobeDocs/graphql-mesh-gateway/src/pages/gateway/create-mesh.md

 You may need to move a mesh from one workspace to another, for example from `stage` to `production`.
 The following process describes how to copy a mesh from one workspace and duplicate it in another workspace.

+1. [Select the workspace](#select-a-project-or-workspace) that contains the mesh you want to copy.

-1. [Retrieve](#retrieve-a-previously-created-meshid) your previously created mesh by running the following command with the desired project and workspace selected.
+1. [Retrieve](#retrieve-a-previously-created-meshid) your previously created mesh by running the following [`get` command](command-reference.md#aio-api-meshget).

     ```bash
-    aio api-mesh:get
+    aio api-mesh:get download.json
     ```

-1. Copy your mesh and paste the retrieved mesh into a new `.json` file.
-Before saving the file remove the unnecessary data in the `lastUpdated`, `meshId`, and `lastUpdatedBy` sections.
-See the [example section](#copying-mesh-example) for more details.
+  This command creates a file named `download.json` that contains a copy of the mesh from the selected workspace.

-1. Run the following command and select the `production` workspace, see [select a project or workspace](#select-a-project-or-workspace) for more information.
+1. Run the following command and select the `production` or target workspace, see [select a project or workspace](#select-a-project-or-workspace) for more information.

     ```bash
     aio console:workspace:select